 While each state requires that you maintain a certain level of insurance, there are additional options that are not mandated by law.
 While not mandatory, these coverages protect you from a variety of problems that could occur.
 Automotive medical payments protect you if someone in your vehicle gets injured, regardless of who is at fault for the accident.
 This is typically used for medical care as a result of an accident.
 Comprehensive coverage covers you for damage occurred for something other than an accident, such as theft, fire, vandalism, earthquake, explosion, riot, or storm.
 Collision protection covers you if you are involved in a collision with an object.

 Every state has laws mandating that drivers maintain a certain level of auto insurance when operating a vehicle.
 Carrying this insurance will allow you to avoid any trouble should you get pulled over by the police.
 Understanding insurance laws will ensure that you are carrying the necessary insurance when driving in California.
 Contact California Brokerage Associates, when you are ready to invest in an auto insurance broker.
-(619) 283-9999 or email us customerservice [at] uinsureit [dot] com.
+(619) 283-9999 or email us customerservice [at] uinsureit [dot] com for auto insurance quotes.